Hunnser86/Spaceball-shooter-game/README.md

 After a tonne of research about how to make games with JavaScript, I just happened upon HTML canvas and how you could make fireworks!
 It looked so much like retro video game explosions, I knew this was what I needed use.

 Once again I was diving into research about how to use canvas, but also now how to make the game function.
 It was not easy!
-Lots of maths and functions within functions, but I got there, and as you can see, it turned out amzingly well!
+Lots of maths and functions within functions, but I got there, and as you can see, it turned out amazingly well!

 I hope you enjoy playing it as much as I enjoyed making it.
 ---